-Major drivers of the 2022 operating budget are a result of economic and industry trends represented in the cargo forecast.
+Major drivers of the 2023 operating budget are a result of economic and industry trends represented in the cargo forecast and targeted spending to support the implementation of the Strategic Plan.

 Revenues

 - Fifty percent of the NWSA net income.
 (See the NWSA addendum for additional information.) - Lease revenue for POT managed properties per contract. - Property lease rental rates will increase as specified in contracts.